 If you do not know or don't remember let us remind you Open AI is owned by the billionaire Elon Musk.
 Open AI's blog is powered by Ghost and the front end also seems to be integrated with it.
 The research of the Open AI team is published on the blog.

 The lovely Firefox browser we all use and love is from the Mozilla Foundation.
 The blog at Mozilla is run using Ghost for obvious reasons.
-Markdown support and ease to customise with developers at hand, the CMS is the first choice.
+With markdown support and ease to customise with developers at hand, the CMS is the first choice.

 We did not know that they would be having a blog.
 The encyclopedia cum atlas of emojis, Emojipedia runs a blog which is powered by Ghost.
 You can check them out.